 One Messiah — One Truth — One Way of Salvation

-There is only one true Jesus, and we believe that it is the One that the “People of the Book” believed in many centuries before Mohammed, and still believe in to this very day.
+There is only one true Jesus, and as Christians we believe that it is the One that the “People of the Book” believed in many centuries before Mohammed, and still believe in to this very day.
 He is our Messiah.
 He is our Deliverer.
 He is our Salvation.
 And He can be yours, too.
-Any teachings that claim to be the “truth” or another “revelation” or a new “gospel” that denies or opposes the Scriptures that ‘the people of the Book’ had already been given — the true Word of God whom the Lord has protected from corruption (Isaiah 59:21) throughout the ages — is to be rejected.
-Islam teaches another “Jesus”.
-Islam teaches another “revelation”.
-Islam teaches another “gospel”.
+Any teachings that claim to be the “truth” or another “revelation” or a new “gospel” that denies or opposes the Scriptures that “the people of the Book” had already been given — the true Word of God whom the Lord has protected from corruption (Isaiah 59:21) throughout the ages — is to be rejected.
+Islam teaches another “Jesus.”
+Islam teaches another “revelation.”
+Islam teaches another “gospel.”
 Islam is to therefore be rejected.

 This is by no means an exhaustive comparison between Islam and Christianity, but please think about this very carefully.
-In light of the fact that even Mohammed himself did not know for certain what would happen to him in the afterlife, why should I — or any other Christian who knows beyond a doubt that they are guaranteed eternal life through faith in the Jesus of the Bible — give up the Christian faith of Jesus for the Islamic faith of Mohammed which we know will guarantee us nothing?
+In light of the fact that even Mohammed himself did not know for certain what would happen to him in the afterlife, why should any Christian who knows beyond a shadow of a doubt that they are guaranteed eternal life through faith in the Jesus of the Bible give up the Christian faith of Jesus for the Islamic faith of Mohammed which we know will guarantee us nothing?
 You, too, can have the same guarantee that we as Christians share.
 All you have to do is believe in and put your faith and trust in Jesus Christ, and Him crucified.
+Seek the Lord while He may be found.
+Today is your day to believe.
+Tomorrow may be too late.
 Would you be willing to pray with an open heart and ask God to guide you to His truth, even if that truth is found in the Jesus of the Bible, and not in Islam?

 Isaiah 1:18, “Come now, and let us reason together, saith the LORD: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”